 It is important to provide as much evidence as possible, demonstrating that you were abused.
 Police reports and restraining orders are the best evidence.
 Court records demonstrating any arrests or convictions are also extremely helpful.
 You should also provide copies of any medical records showing treatment you had resulting from the abuse.
 Declarations from friends and family members can also be useful.

 Putting together a compelling and successful VAWA application can be difficult.
 You may want the help of an attorney to make sure your application has the best chance at success.
 At Serving Immigrants, Inc., we have the experience and the knowledge to help you through the process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.